ssp-STP/human-ai-co-evolution/README.md

 ## Abstract
-Human-directed human–AI co-evolution enabled by externalized cognitive continuity (logs, rules, and structured re-injection), forming a practical time-axis for iterative collaboration.
+Human-directed human–AI co-evolution enabled by externalized cognitive continuity (logs, rules, and structured re-injection), providing a practical time-axis for iterative, human-centered collaboration.

 ## Core of the paper